kematzy/stormpath-ruby-samples/rails/README.md

 1. Select an account and then click "Assign Account"

-This account has associated with the "foo" group.
+This account has now been associated with the "foo" group.
 Upon logging in to the sample application with this account, you will see a new "Remove" link appear next to each row in the list of accounts.